Trusted WordPress tutorials, when you need them most.

 Normally, shared hosting companies advertise unlimited bandwidth with their hosting plans.
 However, bandwidth costs money, and there are usually restrictions on how much bandwidth your website can use based on a fair usage policy.
 You can get further information by asking your hosting provider about their fair usage policy for bandwidth limitations.

 We hope this article helped you learn how to choose the ideal size of a web server for your WordPress website.
-You may also want to see our WordPress performance guide to make sure your WordPress website is ready for peak traffic and our expert pick of the best monthly web hosting plans.
+You may also want to see our WordPress performance guide to make sure your WordPress website is ready for peak traffic or our expert pick of the best monthly web hosting plans.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.